XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ---

 pdfCalligraph is an add-on module for iText 7, designed to seamlessly handle any kind of advanced shaping operations when writing textual content.
-Its main applicability is to correctly render complex writing systems such as the right-to-left Hebrew and Arabic scripts, and the various writing systems of the Indian subcontinent and its surroundings.
+Its main function is to correctly render complex writing systems such as the right-to-left Hebrew and Arabic scripts, and the various writing systems of the Indian subcontinent and its surroundings.
 In addition, it can also handle kerning and other optional features that can be provided by certain fonts in other writing systems.